-We’re celebrating National Nutrition Month in March with a highlight of the best anti-aging foods for younger looking skin.
+We’re celebrating National Healthy Aging Month with a highlight of the best anti-aging tips for younger looking skin.

 By now you’ve probably heard us talk about the importance of foods to fight aging, but you may be wondering: does it really work?
 The answer is a resounding, YES!
 It just makes sense that if you put good things into your body, you’ll get good things out of it.

 Consider your skin cells as bricks in a wall; it’s possible to build a wall with whatever is at hand and cross your fingers it will weather the storm.
 But if you use the best quality bricks and sound mortar, you’ll have a strong, smooth and solid wall that will stand the test of time.
 The same holds true for your skin.

 When it comes to anti-aging nutrition, choose foods that will address the top causes of skin aging: sun damage, loss of collagen & elastin, and dryness.